aqeel-magsi/aqeel-magsi/README.md

 </p>

 - I’m Aqeel Abbas, A PhD student at the Chinese University of Hong Kong.
 - 📫 How to reach me ...
-Aqeelabbas@link.cuhk.edu.hk
+Aqeelabbas(@)link.cuhk.edu.hk

 <!---
 aqeel-magsi/aqeel-magsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.